 Microsoft is vertical in tablets with its Surface range.
 The Surface is so PC-like it isn’t hard to imagine this product line extending into laptops.
 And there is talk of a Microsoft-branded smartphone, or perhaps Microsoft buying Nokia.

 Back to the future

-This is what personal computing was like in the early days when brands like Commodore, Apple, Atari and Tandy made hardware and had proprietary software.
+This is what personal computing was like in the early days.
+Then brands like Commodore, Apple, Atari and Tandy made hardware and had proprietary software.
 The enterprise computing market was the same before the rise of Unix and open systems.

-No-one knows if the world has room for multiple vertical technology companies.
+No-one knows if the world has room for multiple technology companies following a combined hardware and software strategy.
 Possibly only Apple can pull it off.
-This week I’ll look at whether Google and Microsoft can go vertical.